GIScience/openrouteservice/docs/api-reference/endpoints/isochrones/index.md

 $.features
 ```

-For an overview of all features of the isochrones endpoint please refer to [interactive API documentation](https://openrouteservice.org/dev/#/api-docs/isochrones_service).
+For an overview of all features of the isochrones endpoint please refer to the [API Playground](https://openrouteservice.org/dev/#/api-docs/isochrones_service).